-This Disability Equipment page within Burning Nights CRPS Support is to give you some suggestions for various aids & equipment available to help you not only with your mobility but around the house as well as outside.
+This Disability Equipment page within Burning Nights CRPS Support is to give you some suggestions for various disability and accessibility aids & equipment available to help you not only with your mobility but around the house as well as outside.

 There are various pieces of equipment in separate sections showing where you would use them.
 We have also included a couple of places where you can buy each item from.